Baby Boomers love annuities, Fixed Indexed Annuities

 World War II ended in 1945 and with it, home came millions of soldiers, sailors, and marines.
 Eager for a new life, these returning GIs married, bought homes and started families.
 I am a member of that generation, now known as the Baby Boomers.

-The Baby Boomer generation started in 1946 and ended in 1964 and during that time the generation gained about 100,000,000 members.
-Now the time has come for many of us to move to the retirement phase of our lives, that time when we can reflect on our life, enjoy our grandchildren and prepare ourselves for the “Golden” years.
+The Baby Boomer generation started in 1946 and ended in 1964, and during that time the generation gained about 100,000,000 members.
+Now the time has come for many of us to move to the retirement phase of our lives, that time when we can reflect on our lives, enjoy our grandchildren and prepare ourselves for the “Golden” years.

 I was very close to my father, and he had been in the Air Force during WWII, and he often shared the wartime stories with me.
 As he aged and entered retirement, he was faced with the reality of aging.
 His friends died, my mom died, but he lived in until age 96.
 During one of our many visits, the said to me, “Bill, the golden years just aren’t what they are cracked up to be.”

 Of course, I understood; fear of failing health, fear of money, fear of the unknown.
 I am now at that stage, the stage when looking forward is much shorter than looking backward.